Leehyowon/chef/README.md

 <p> This ‘<strong>CHEF</strong>’ page is Online Shopping Page.
 We don’t cell “own” clothes, earrings, necklaces and slimes.</p>
 <p> Many Foundation Club is in Hanyang univ.ERICA.
-There are many founding club for earrings, clothes, necklaces, and slimes in Hanyang university ERICA.</p>
+There are many founding club for earrings, clothes, necklaces, and slimes in Hanyang university ERICA.
+However, access to the founding clubs was low.</p>
-<p> So, we serve as brokers for many founding clubs through our online shopping page called ‘<strong>CHEF</strong>’.</p>
+<p> So, To make up for this, we serve as brokers for many founding clubs through our online shopping page called ‘<strong>CHEF</strong>’.</p>

 ## 3. Detailed field